Jan-van-Waaij/Charon.jl/docs/src/reference.md

 ```julia
 ns, τCs, τAs, ϵs, logliks = exactposterior(args...)
 ```
 where `args` are your arguments (data and priors, etc.).
-Then you can calculate then
+Then you can calculate the index where the log likelihood is maximised:
 ```julia
 i_max = argmax(logliks)
 ```
-is an index where the posterior is at its maximum.
 So
 ```
 ns[i_max], τCs[i_max], τAs[i_max], ϵs[i_max]